Member Handbook

 Tailored Care Management

-Each individual getting NC Innovations waiver services will receive either tailored care management or care coordinator services.
-A care manager is a trained health professional who works with you, your doctors and other waiver service providers to make sure you get the right care when and where you need it and are based in Trillium or in a provider agency.
+Everyone getting NC Innovations waiver services will get either Tailored Care Management or care coordinator services.
+A care manager is a trained health professional who works with you, your doctors and other waiver service providers to make sure you get the right care when and where you need it.
+They are based in Trillium or in a provider agency.
 Trillium will give you a single care manager who is trained to manage your care and address all your needs, including physical health, behavioral health, traumatic brain injury (TBI), intellectual/developmental disabilities (I/DD), NC Innovations waiver services, pharmacy, long-term services and supports, and other health-related needs.
-NC Innovations waiver participants have the choice to keep their current care coordinator if the care coordinator meets Trillium care manager requirements.
-For more information on tailored care management, see the Trillium Tailored Plan Member Handbook section “Services Covered by Trillium’s Network” or call Member and Recipient Services with questions at 1-877-685-2415.

 If you decide to leave Trillium tailored care management, you can continue to get NC Innovations waiver services and Trillium will provide a care coordinator to help you access NC Innovation Waiver services.
 While a care manager can help you with all of your health needs, a care coordinator works specifically on getting you NC Innovations waiver services.
 You may have only a care coordinator or a care manager, but not both.

-It is important you stay in contact with your care manager about changes in your needs and notify them immediately of emergency happenings that may affect your life and could require a change in your Individual Support Plan (ISP).
+It is important you stay in contact with your care manager about changes in your needs and notify let them know immediately of emergency happenings that may affect your life and could require a change in your Individual Support Plan (ISP).
 Emergencies may include serious changes in your health or the health of your primary caregiver, the need for assistance following your own hospital stay or the death of your primary caregiver.
 Emergency situations can also include natural disasters such as hurricanes, tornados, floods and fires.

 Your care manager can help you: